 Courtney Cutchins is the founder and voice coach of Seadragon Songhouse.
-She’s a graduate of Manhattan School of Music in New York City with a Master of Music in Jazz Vocal Performance.
 For nearly 15 years, she’s been sharing her passion for music education, helping clients learn to sing their songs and love their voices – from Seattle to New York City to Atlanta.
-Her coaching is informed by Somatic Voicework™ methods, as well as her experiences as a performing artist and educator, with a focus on CCM (Contemporary Commercial Music) styles such as pop, rock, jazz, folk and original songs.
+With a Master of Music degree in Jazz Vocal Performance from the Manhattan School of Music, her coaching is informed by Somatic Voicework™ methods, as well as her experiences as a performing artist and educator, with a focus on CCM (Contemporary Commercial Music) styles such as pop, rock, jazz, folk and original songs.
 She believes in trusting her client’s creative voice to guide each session, encouraging their authentic and unique self to shine through.

 Originally from the mountains near Seattle, WA, her musical journey has taken her around the world.
 Since 2004, she’s enjoyed working with students and clients across the country – and has since become an in-demand clinician for college and high school vocalists and jazz choirs.
 She’s helped singers of all kinds in preparing for major auditions, album releases and recording projects, graduate school studies and music applications, competitions, performances and more.
 After her years as a teaching artist with the groundbreaking Manhattan School of Music Distance Learning Program, and her need to work remotely while on the road, she discovered her appreciation for e-learning as a medium for voice and music education.